Rabbi Joel's visits are currently on hold due to the Coronavirus pandemic.

-Regular events when Rabbi Joel is here include the following:
+When Rabbi Joel is here our activities include the following:

 9.30am - Talmud Shiur with Rabbi Joel in a member's home.
 Contact email@example.com for the location.